laravel/docs/pennant.md

 Pennant dispatches a variety of events that can be useful when tracking feature flags throughout your application.

-### `Laravel\Pennant\Events\RetrievingKnownFeature`
+### `Laravel\Pennant\Events\FeatureRetrieved`

-This event is dispatched the first time a known feature is retrieved during a request for a specific scope.
-This event can be useful to create and track metrics against the feature flags that are being used throughout your application.
+This event is dispatched whenever a feature is retrieved and can be useful for creating and tracking metrics against a feature flag's usage throughout your application.

+### `Laravel\Pennant\Events\FeatureResolved`

+This event is dispatched the first time a feature's value is resolved for a specific scope from it's definition or feature class resolver.

-### `Laravel\Pennant\Events\RetrievingUnknownFeature`
+### `Laravel\Pennant\Events\UnknownFeatureResolved`

-This event is dispatched the first time an unknown feature is retrieved during a request for a specific scope.
+This event is dispatched the first time an unknown feature is resolved for a specific scope.
 This event can be useful if you have intended to remove a feature flag, but may have accidentally left some stray references to it throughout your application.

 For example, you may find it useful to listen for this event and `report` or throw an exception when it occurs: